pwhb/parthenon/kindness-saga/funogods/draft.md

 "I don't settle for a palatable truth.
 I expose the failures of authority.
 One layer at a time," I explained.

 I was certain he was impressed.
 He admitted to admiring my resilience.
 He went on to reassure my parents about what happened at school.
 My perception of reality was so intense that it might have been impossible to investigate through conventional facts.
-I didn't know exactly what he told my parents, but somehow they misinterpreted his words and concluded I was struggling with Schizotypal Personality Disorder.
+I didn't even tell him I saw a luminous thread connected to him.
+In fact, I told nobody about it.
+Seeing that nobody seemed to notice it, I knew it was something I should've kept to myself.
+I never learned the exact details of his conversation with my parents, but somehow they misinterpreted his words, ultimately concluding I was struggling with Schizotypal Personality Disorder.

 ---